aklimk/neuralnet/README.md

 </table>

-# Features and Performance of the Network Library
+# Features and Performance of Sigmoid/MSE Network on MNIST
+The project includes an example program to train a Sigmoid/MSE configuration of the library on the MNIST handwritten digit dataset.

 Achieves an accuracy of 98.x% when running with higher parameter counts and slower learning rates to delay convergence.
 With more balanced hyperparameters, it is able to achieve an accuracy of 9x.x% with a time-to-convergence of 00:xx:xx.